kloimhardt/bb-web/README.md

 Babashka's underlying Small Clojure Interpreter ([SCI](https://github.com/borkdude/sci)) displays nice error messages.
 They are more readable than, say, those of self hosted Clojurescript.

 The REPL is not needed because of Babashka's brisk start up time.
-Two reasons why one should in a first step avoid the REPL are:
+Here are three reasons why it can make sense to avoid the REPL in a first step:

-1) The REPL is a pain to use without a properly configured development environment (i.e. editor).
+1) The REPL is in practice not used without a properly configured development environment (i.e. editor).
 As said in this influential [Video](https://www.youtube.com/watch?v=Qx0-pViyIDU&feature=youtu.be&t=740) on the topic: "you work in your favourite tool", i.e. Cider, IntelliJ, Calva, Clorine.
 And yet, many Clojure books begin with starting a REPL in the terminal window (for the understandable reason that endorsing a particular IDE is not in the intention of the writer).

-2) The REPL distracts from the main hallmark of Clojure: immutable data structures and `swap!` being the exception.
-Although fixing a bug in a running instance of a program is an important feature of LISP languages, this REPL power is based on mutation.
-And this replacing or adding code in a running program, because of being mutation, needs advanced knowledge and care (e.g. using #' or integrant/mount), lest it leads to frustration.
+2) The REPL distracts from the main hallmark of Clojure: immutable data structures with `swap!` being the exception.
+Although fixing a bug in a running instance of a program is an important feature of LISP languages, this REPL power is based on mutation of code and data.
+Thus the REPL enforces a mental distinction between data and data structures, which complicates the understanding of immutability, a concept new to most anyway.

+3) The REPL has its own learning curve.
+The replacing or adding of code in a running program, because of being mutation, needs advanced knowledge and care (using #' or integrant/mount is only the peak of the iceberg).
+It is indeed frustrating when a perfactly well functioning program refuses to work after restart, which can happen easily to a REPL aspirant.

 One valid objection to bb-web is: one does not need client-side scripting for small web-apps, server side rendering is sufficient.
 I can only respond that state management on client side is more intuitive to some of us.
 Moreover, a big advantage of Clojure over Python, Ruby, PHP, Erlang is in Clojurescript, and bb-web is a door leading there.